 Each House determines the room assignment procedure for its upperclass students.
 Sophomores are assigned a room following the room selection process for seniors and juniors.
 Depending on the tradition of the House, this process will be done either by an open lottery or by assignment overseen by the House Administrator.
 Students receive information about House-specific room assignment procedures in the spring term.
 Questions regarding room assignment for upperclass students should be directed to the House Administrator of the appropriate House.

 Gender Inclusive Housing

-For more information about this policy, contact your House Administrator or the Freshman Dean’s Office.
-If you have gender based needs that require accommodations beyond those offered by this policy, contact the Director of BGLTQ Student Life (617-496-0335).
+Fulfillment of requests for gender inclusive housing will take into account the limitations of each House.
+For more information about this policy, contact the Housing Office, your House Administrator, or the Office of BGLTQ Student Life.
+If you have gender-based needs that require accommodations beyond those offered by this policy, please contact the Housing Office at email@example.com (617-496-2774), or the Office of BGLTQ Student Life at firstname.lastname@example.org (617-496-5716).

 Space Available Wait List (SAWL)